assaf/zombie/README.md

 functions we're going to cover next.

 To click a link on the page, use `clickLink` with selector and callback.
-The first argument can be a CSS selector (see _Hunting_) or the text contents of the `A` element you want to click.
+The first argument can be a CSS selector (see _Hunting_), the `A` element, or the text contents of the `A` element you want to click.
 The second argument is a callback, which is passed on to `browser.wait` (see _Walking_).
 In other words, it gets fired after all events are processed, with error and browser as arguments.

 Let's see that in action: